 After Vertebroplasty and Kyphoplasty Surgery

 Once the surgery is done, you will be taken to the recovery room.
-At the recovery room, a medical staff will be checking on you for some few hours while waiting for the anaesthesia to wear off.
+At the recovery room, a medical staff will be checking on you for some few hours while waiting for the anesthesia to wear off.
 If everything goes smoothly, you will probably be discharged from the hospital that day.
 But the possibility of driving or riding yourself is totally ruled out.

 When you are Home.

-There will be some soreness at your back for a day or two at the surgical spot.
-To bring some relief, a pack of ice can be place on the area.
+There will be some soreness in your back for a day or two at the surgical spot.
+To bring some relief, a pack of ice can be placed on the area.
 You can also be taking some over-the-counter pain reliever like ibuprofen.
 But this must be under your doctor’s prescription.
 The back pain will start to reduce within the next 24 to 48 hours after the surgery.
 But some people, it might take a little bit longer like 3 days to feel better.
 If you still experience pain after more days, is advisable to discuss it with your doctor.